-The observation period will extend from the start of treatment (D1) to hospital discharge, i.e. between D11 and D18, depending on the patient's status.
+The observation period will extend from the start of treatment (D1) to hospital discharge, which is planned at D18, but which may take place as early as D13, depending on the patient's status.

 In addition, patients will be advised to return to the hospital/investigational centre at any time during the follow-up period if they experience any AEs, in order to undergo additional safety assessments.